dmetivie/ExpectationMaximization.jl/README.md

 - Add more variants of the EM algorithm (so far there are the classic and stochastic version).

-- Better benchmark against other EM implementations
+- Better benchmark against other EM

+- Improve robustness against edge cases (e.g. empty data, empty mixture, etc.).
+See [PR #12](https://github.com/dmetivie/ExpectationMaximization.jl/pull/12) (if you have suggestions, I am still undecided about the best way to handle this).

 - Add advice and better default for `atol` and `rtol` choice (it is not obvious how to select them).

 - Speed up code (always!).
 So far, I focused on readable code.

-- Cool logo
+- Connecting `ExpectationMaximization.jl` to `MLJ.jl` and [`MLJModels.jl`](https://juliaai.github.io/MLJModelInterface.jl/stable/) in the clustering algorithm section.

 - Do a proper software paper.